emnify/product-docs/docs/services/connectivity/sim-lifecycle-management.md

 - **Factory Test**: The SIM is enabled and can generate traffic.
 It can be used up to defined data and SMS thresholds without incurring charges.
 Once either threshold is crossed or the test period has elapsed, the SIM will automatically move to the _Activated_ state.
-By default, the test period is 180 days with data and SMS thresholds of 100 kB and 5 SMS.
+By default, the test period is 180 days for organizations created after July 23rd 2023 and data and SMS thresholds of 100 kB and 5 SMS.
 These limits can be customized per organization.
 - **Deleted**: Permanently removes the SIM from the SIM Inventory.
 Once deleted, it cannot be restored for network access.